 Cook made conciliatory noises about working with Facebook at D10.
 But realistically, the only way Apple and Facebook, both of which zealously guard their power to shape users’ experiences, are going to strike a deal is if they’re under the same roof.

-It seems that MG Siegler—who, unlike Business Insider, has a pretty good track record—apparently disagrees.
+It seems that MG Siegler—who, unlike Business Insider, has a pretty good track record—

 After much speculation, Facebook integration will indeed be baked into the latest version of iOS, we’ve learned.